ErinHamrick/NoteTaker/README.md

 # NoteTaker
 ## Description
-Allows user to write and save notes.
+Users can write new notes and save them to a file.
+There is also the option to retrieve and/or delete existing notes.

 ## Screenshot
 ![screenshot](./NoteTakerScreenshot.png)